Segedunum & Segelocum

 Notes: The Roman crossing of the river Trent to Littleborough is confidently described here as being by a ford paved with flagstones, which were removed during navigation works in 1820, but a ferry was marked on a map of 1774.
 The Anglo-Saxon Chronicle for AD 755 mentions Seccandune, which was rendered as Segeswalde in a later Latin translation and is probably modern Six Hills in Leicestershire, just 4 km from Roman-era Vernemetum.
 This prompted Trubshaw to question how an element seg- came to be associated with ancient tribal moot sites.
-Modern Sixhills in Lincolnshire occupies a similar relation to Lissingleys another possible moot site. Σεγοδουνον of Ptolemy 2,7,21, in Roman Aquitania, modern Rodez, was a tribal oppidum with no obvious topographical explanation for the name, but it was located at the meeting point of diverse ancient tribes.
+Modern Sixhills in Lincolnshire occupies a similar relation to Lissingleys another possible moot site. Σεγοδουνον of Ptolemy 2,7,21, in Roman Aquitania, modern Rodez, was a tribal oppidum by the river Aveyron, at the meeting point of diverse ancient tribes.
 Another Σεγοδουνον was probably at Bad Wimpfen, on the river Neckar in Germany.